 Over 99% of the recorded catch is taken by trawlers.
 Major target fisheries have been developed on spring spawning aggregations (Chatham Islands, Stewart Island, west coast South Island and northern and central east coast South Island) as well as on summer feeding aggregations, particularly around The Snares and on the east coast of the South Island.
-Barracouta also comprise a significant proportion of the bycatch in the west coast North Island jack mackerel and The Snares squid fisheries.
-Catches have increased in recent years in BAR 1 to the level of the TAC, but have dropped in BAR 4 in the last three years.
-The TACC in BAR 5 was reduced from 9282 t to 7470 t on 1 October 1998 with a 2 t customary and 3 t recreational allocation and a TAC of 7475 t.
-Recent catches have fluctuated about the new TAC in this fishery.
-In BAR 7 the catch limit was exceeded from 2004-05 to 2006-07 (catches nearly reached 15 000 t in 2006-07), but catch has decreased since, to well below the TAC.
+Barracouta also comprise a significant proportion of the bycatch in the west coast North Island jack mackerel fishery, The Snares squid fishery, and the east coast South Island red cod and tarakihi fisheries.
+Catches in BAR 1 increased after 2008-09 to levels similar to those in the late 1990s, with catches generally fluctuating about the TACC, though since 2013-14 catches ranged between 6 000 and 9 500 t.
+The TACC in BAR 5 was reduced from 9 282 t to 7 470 t on 1 October 1998 with a 2 t customary and 3 t recreational allocation and a TAC of 7475 t.
+Recent catches have fluctuated about the new TACC in this fishery.
+In BAR 7 the catch limit was exceeded from 2004-05 to 2006-07 (catches nearly reached 15 000 t in 2006-07), but catch has decreased since, to well below the TACC.